md-irfan9s/Backend-Class-II/README.md

 Understanding the backend part the i have learned about basic express.js and mongoDB like how to create a express file

 # setup of Express.js -> I have 4 simple step to follow and install the server side
-STEP 1 : create a folder
+STEP 1 : create a folder <br>
-STEP 2 : use command (npm init -y)
+STEP 2 : use command (npm init -y) <br>
-STEP 3 : npm i express
+STEP 3 : npm i express <br>
-STEP 4 : Run in terminal -> node <folder_name>.js
+STEP 4 : Run in terminal -> node <folder_name>.js <br>

 # Key features
-I've gained basic knowledge about Request, how can i write the syntax of GET, POST, PUT and DELETE
+I've gained basic knowledge about Request, how can i write the syntax of GET, POST, PUT and DELETE <br>
-GET: Retrieves data from the server.
+GET: Retrieves data from the server.  <br>
-POST: Sends data to create a new resource on the server.
+POST: Sends data to create a new resource on the server.   <br>
-PUT: Updates or replaces an existing resource.
+PUT: Updates or replaces an existing resource.  <br>
-DELETE: Removes a resource from the server.
+DELETE: Removes a resource from the server.  <br>